 The FSLN’s Coffee Chats offer members the space and opportunity to do just that – connect, learn about each other’s work, and share knowledge, ideas, and inspiration.

 Coffee Chat Logistics:

 Every third Wednesday of the month from 3pm to 3:45pm Central time, FSLN members are welcome to join us for an informal, peer-to-peer conversation around a specific topic that matters to this community.
 Each chat begins with a brief “interview” with a special guest with expertise in community-based food systems.
 Following this introduction and technical background, chats open up to the wider group for comments, discussion, and Q&A.

-Coffee Chats are limited to 40 people to keep it conversational, so advanced registration is required.
+Registration is required for each coffee chat.
 Keep an eye out in the Catalyst (our monthly newsletter) for announcements and registration links!

 Drop us a line!
 We’d love to hear what topics are important to you and/or have you join our Coffee Chat line up. email@example.com

 April 15, 2020: Supporting Backyard Victory Gardens.

 With schools and other community sites closed, garden-based programming is being adapted to build household food sovereignty and resilience.
 Hear from Deb Crockett and Beau Gromley from Garden Raised Bounty about how backyard victory gardens are supporting their community, and come ready to share the innovations and adaptations you’re creating in your community.
 We’ll share notes after the call if you aren’t able to join.